khchenTW/Sound-WCDFP/README.md

 ## How to run the experiments

-The following steps explain how to repeat the evaluation of the paper on a common platform.
+The following steps explain how to repeat the evaluation of the paper.

 ### Synthesize Tasksets